hasnat/redux-modules/docs/basics/creating-a-module.md

 ```

 The `name` specified is used to prefix the actions defined in the `transformations` array.
 The `initialState` is the initial state of the reducer for this piece of the state tree.
 The `transformations` key contains an array of objects which represent different state transformations.

+## name
+> string

+Used to prefix the actions defined in the `transformations` array, as well as namespace `actions` when using `connectModule`.

+## initialState
+> any

+The initialState of this portion of the state tree.